mbodm/WAUZ/README.md

 It´s a very simple and tiny .NET 6 application named WAUZ (**W**orld of Warcraft **A**ddon **U**n**Z**ip).
 It´s used to unzip a bunch of downloaded zip files inside some folder, into another folder (in this case the zip files are addons for the popular [World of Warcraft](https://worldofwarcraft.com) MMORPG game).
 It´s sole purpose is just to unzip the files into a folder, to make your life a little bit easier.
 Nothing else.

 ### How it works
-- Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some download folder.
+- Download a bunch of World of Warcraft addons (typically from https://www.curseforge.com) into some temporary download folder.
 - Hint: Bookmark all the direct download sites, for every addon, in your browser.
 Especially for https://www.curseforge.com you can bookmark an addon´s download site directly.
 The addon download immediately starts, when clicking the bookmark.
 This helps a lot to get all the latest addon versions fast, without much effort.
 The process of manually unzipping them all, is way more time consuming.
 But there WAUZ will come to rescue. :)
 - Start WAUZ
 - Select the folder which contains the downloaded addon zip files (Source-Folder).
 Typically some temporary download folder.